Reviewed by Dr. Danielle Morosco, DVM

 If you suspect your dog may have a tumor or an enlarged thyroid gland, do not hesitate to take him/her to the veterinarian.

-Tumors are diagnosed with a physical examination and bloodwork.
-The veterinarian will also palpate around the neck looking for a mass or growth.
 The following are typical tests a veterinarian may suggest when seeking a diagnosis.

 Tissue Sample/Tissue Biopsy